§2132. Refund of statutory impositions erroneously paid

 not qualify for a homestead or other exemption, the tax collector shall note and record the

-such amount shall operate as a credit against future statutory impositions liability of that
+amount shall operate as a credit against future statutory impositions liability of that property.

-property.
-No statutory impositions shall be due or collected on such property until such time
+No statutory impositions shall be due or collected on such property until such time as the

-as the collector certifies that a sufficient amount of taxes assessed have been waived to
+collector certifies that a sufficient amount of taxes assessed have been waived to satisfy the

-satisfy the refund or repayment ordered by the commission.
-No interest shall accrue or be
+refund or repayment ordered by the commission.
+No interest shall accrue or be due on any

 (3) If the claim is made in a political subdivision which has established an alternative